orbis-marianne/orbis-am-models/README.md

 models, especially if you are trying to run several evaluations over certain models.
 The bash scripts with examples have a better indication of what to do.

-The files `./train_rel_class.sh` and `./train_seq_tag.sh` show examples for running train (and also evaluation) over the [`./data/neoplasm`](./data/neoplasm/) dataset, both for Relation Classification and Component Detection respectively.

 ### Evaluation

-The Python evaluation script runs the evaluation over some test data, it will look for the last trained model with the metadata given by `experiment-name` and `run-name` and run the evaluation using one or all the checkpoints for that model.
+The evaluation part of the script within the above mentioned files runs the evaluation over some test data, it will look for the last trained model with the metadata given by `experiment-name` and `run-name` and run the evaluation using one or all the checkpoints for that model.
 It requires the following parameters: